nadeelifthi2003/AQI_web/README.md

-Real-time air quality information for the Colombo Metropolitan Area
+Real-time Air quality information for the Colombo Metropolitan Area